Grohden/repo-tagger/backend/README.md

 And you will have the tagger app ready at [http://localhost:8080](http://localhost:8080).

+### Logs

+Almost all logs are disabled by default, you can enable them by changing `resources/application.conf` `environment` entry to `dev`.

+A more fine grained control can be achieved by editing `logback.xml`

 ### Unit Testing

 Once you have correct env variables on your path run: